 Costs

-It also costs merchants less money to process debit card payments, which is why there is often a lower surcharge compared to credit card transactions.
+It also costs merchants less money to process debit card payments, which is why there is often a lower surcharge (or no surcharge) compared to credit card transactions.

-Similar to credit cards, an international or currency conversion fee may apply when you're travelling overseas or shopping online with companies based overseas, an international transaction fee applies unless you get a debit card with no foreign transaction fees.
+Similar to credit cards, an international or currency conversion fee may apply when you're travelling overseas or shopping online with companies based overseas, unless you get a debit card with no foreign transaction fees.

 Perks

 In comparison to credit cards, there are very few debit cards that offer you reward points or other complimentary extras.
-Here's a rundown of three debit cards that do:
+These are 3 debit cards that do:

 Citibank Plus Everyday Transaction Account.
 The debit card linked to this account gives you access to exclusive travel and shopping offers through Citi World Privileges and Mastercard Travel Rewards.